2285 (JLCF) - Wellness

 -

-The District will communicate ways in which representatives of D.W.A.C. and others can participate in the development, implementation, review, and update of the wellness policy through a variety of means appropriate for that district, as needed.
+The District will communicate ways in which representatives of DWC. and others can participate in the development, implementation, review, and update of the wellness policy through a variety of means appropriate for that district, as needed.
 The District will also inform parents/guardians of the improvements that have been made to school meals and compliance with school meal standards, availability of child nutrition programs and how to apply, and a description of and compliance with Smart Snacks in School nutrition standards.

 III.
 NUTRITION